 - Make it gluten free by using a gluten free red velvet cake mix in the cheese ball and serving it with gluten free dippers.
 (Yes, they exist.
 Yes, you can find them at your local grocery or specialty store!)
 Read the packaging of other ingredients you add to the board to confirm that they are, in fact, gluten free.

 - Store the cheese ball separately from the rest of the board in the fridge.
-The dippers will become soggy and the chocolate might lose its consistency if they are refrigerated.
+The dippers will become soggy and the chocolate’s texture might change if they are refrigerated.

 Surprise your sweet with a dessert board!
 Including a homemade Red Velvet Cake Ball, dippers chocolate-covered candies, fruits and more, this dessert tray is easily customizable and perfect for sharing!

 - 4 sheets Graham crackers, broken into 16 crackers

 - 9 strawberry wafer cookies